Is it possible to sightsee where Jamal Khashoggi was murdered?

 • • •

 Nonetheless, I decided to make a side-trip first.
-Jamal Khashoggi was still on my mind, and I was curious to see where he’d gone—up to a point.
-In security camera footage from outside the Saudi consulate, Khashoggi is bowed to as he goes in the back entrance of the building, never to step foot outside again.
-The clip was played over and over on the news, and the door he entered became a representative maw for the voids of repression and illiberalism.
+Jamal Khashoggi was still on my mind, and I was curious to see, up to a point, where he’d gone.
+In security camera footage from outside the Saudi consulate, Khashoggi is bowed to as he goes into the back entrance of the building, never to step foot outside again.
+The clip was played over and over on the news, and the door he entered became a representative maw of repression and illiberalism.
 I calculated that I could go see it without being sucked in myself.
-After all, it’s a destination you can type right into Google Maps, where the scene of a state-sponsored murder garners less popular condemnation than a subpar pizzeria.
+After all, it’s a destination you can type right into Google Maps, where the scene of a state-sponsored murder garners less condemnation than a subpar pizzeria.

 The surrounding neighborhood was quiet, with gated homes and a small Pilates center on the walk from the metro station.
 A man polished a Jaguar in an open, partially subterranean garage.
 I managed a view of the consulate from behind an overpass, but I went closer, coming right up to the back entrance, which was staffed by a few idle-looking guards situated behind a dense path of metal fencing.
 It faced a school or day care center.
 A man walked by holding the hand of a child, and then I was alone on the street.
 I went to the far side of the property, turned, and took a single photo of the yellow, unremarkable building set behind a high tan wall.
 Immediately, the guards yelled at me.
 I had no idea if they were speaking in Turkish or Arabic, which I understood to mean that I was being foolish.